pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 OBJCOPY = $(PREFIX)-objcopy
 ```

 At a minimum, the compiler needs to know the target cpu architecture.
 We specify this with `-mcpu=cortex-m0plus`.
-We also tell the compiler it can use ARM's smaller 16bit "Thumb" instructions were possible with `-mthumb` - this is common practice for resource constrained embedded systems, using thumb instructions reduces code size.
+We also tell the compiler it can use ARM's smaller 16bit "Thumb" instructions where possible with `-mthumb` - this is common practice for resource constrained embedded systems, using thumb instructions reduces code size.
 Next, tell the compiler to include debugging information and *not* do any optimizations with `-g` and `-O0` respectively - this will make it easier to see what is going on under the hood after the program is compiled.
+We can always change the optimization level later.
 Finally, enable compiler warnings with `-Wall` and `-Wextra`.

 ```
 CFLAGS = -mcpu=cortex-m0plus -mthumb